tocco/tocco-docs/knowledge_base/errors/nice2_build.rst

     In the Repository Browser, you should be able to figure out what :blue:`repository` is affected.
 Once you know, go to **Admin** → **Remote** → **${AFFECTED_REPOSITORY}** in the settings.

-    In the remote setting you have two option to ensure that corrupted packages are no longer fetched:
+    In the remote setting you have two options to ensure that corrupted packages are no longer fetched:

         a) Set the repository offline.
 This will work if all needed files are in the cache which should be the case.
         b) Set an include pattern (and don't forget to remove the default ``**/*``).
 This is what I did last time, when